 - Posters will be mounted on double-sided 4' (48") high by 6' (72") wide cork message boards with poster sessions on each side of the board.
-While CEC will try to make items such as push pins or double-sided tape for mounting display materials on the board available, we encourage you to bring your own mounting materials as well. - All posters should be made to fit within these specifications.
-Materials should not be set up on the floor or leaned against the poster in any way.
+CEC will provide push pins for mounting display materials on the board. - Required poster size range: - Minimum size is 36" x 48" up to 48" x 72" (all posters should be made to fit within these specifications). - Materials should not be set up on the floor or leaned against the board in any way.